You are here

 See Handbook 7.2

 Following coursework, doctoral students take a candidacy examination.
 With both a written and oral component, the Candidacy Exam tests comprehension of the field, allied areas of study, capacity to undertake independent research, and ability to think and express ideas clearly.
-The candidacy exam must be taken at least two terms prior to graduation but is typically taken earlier.
+The candidacy exam must be taken at least one term prior to the term of the defense.

 The dissertation is a scholarly contribution to knowledge in the student’s area of specialization.
 The dissertation is a demonstration of a doctoral student’s capability to function as an independent researcher and to contribute original knowledge to the field.
 The writing of the dissertation is typically begun in earnest once primary coursework has been completed and research is underway.

 The final oral examination is sometimes called a dissertation defense, tests originality, independence of thought, the ability to synthesize and interpret, and the quality of research presented.
 The final oral examination concerns principles and historic perspective as well as data.
 The final oral examination includes but is not limited to discussion of the dissertation.
 The examiners often pursue lines of thought and argument from the data and concepts that have contributed to the research and to its critical evaluation by the student.

 Once a graduate student has completed his or her final oral examination, she or he must make any requested changes to the dissertation, submit the dissertation for final review by the committee.

 Whether you are able to attend the ceremony or not, commencement marks the conclusion of your degree program.
 Make sure you have the correct regalia, that your name is how you would like it on your diploma, and to let the Graduate School know if you are not attending.
 Doctoral students are hooded by their advisor or Dean of the Graduate School as part of the ceremony.